-Before the start of the Olympics, the organizing committee decided to inculcate waste management and change the mindset.
-They desire to focus on the hazardous conditions occurring in the environment and desire to come up with great ideas.
+Before the Olympics, the organizing committee decided to inculcate waste management and change the mindset.
+They desire to focus on the hazardous conditions occurring in the environment and develop great ideas.

-The project’s aim is to design every medal from recycled waste material.
-Recyclable e-waste material, like mobile phones, laptops, and many other electronic components were collected, and locals also helped in making the project successful by donating their unused e-waste.
+The project aims to design every medal from recycled waste material.
+Recyclable e-waste materials, like mobile phones, laptops, and many other electronic components, were collected, and locals also helped make the project successful by donating their unused e-waste.

 According to data, around 78,984 tons of e-waste material were collected and then processed to make medals.
 Around 32 kg gold, 3500 kg silver, and 2200 kg bronze are extracted from e-waste materials.

 All these are designed into medals by the process of smelting.
 Organizers have done a great job in lowering the carbon footprint.
 And the campaign took a long time to finish, remaining in action for two years.